preprocess_signals

 : str, optional (None)

 - A regular expression.
-If provided, will only filter files whose names match the regular expression.
-The default is None.
+If provided, will only apply the filter to files whose local paths inside of

 exp_copy